Sokkie

 Sokkie is a style of dance that is unique to Southern Africa and popular mostly with Afrikaners.
-It is also a type ballroom dance.
+It is also a type of ballroom dance.

 Sokkie dance

 Sokkie dance is a style of social ballroom dance with a partner.

 It is also referred to in Afrikaans as "langarm", "sakkie-sakkie", "kotteljons" and "Water-pomp".

-Similarly to the US 'Sock Hop', sokkie, meaning ‘sock’ in Afrikaans, refers to the way young people dance sokkie in their socks and often barefoot.
+Similarly to the U.S. 'Sock Hop', sokkie, meaning 'sock' in Afrikaans, refers to the way young people dance sokkie in their socks and often barefoot.
 Sokkie dancers in nightclubs mostly wear shoes and dress smart casual.
 By some, sokkie is viewed as awkwardly intimate, slightly sweaty and odd.

 Loopdans, two-step, swing, boogie, social foxtrot or quickstep steps, are often danced together in sokkie.
 A boerewals, which is a viennese waltz is also danced as sokkie.

 Sokkie is not only danced to sokkie music, but can be danced to many music genres, for example hip-hop, trance, country and pop.

 The dance "Sokkie Sokkie" originated in Southern Africa from the Afrikaner trekkers.